yyscolin/telebot/readme.md

 ## Install dependencies
 Run the following command:
-`pip install mysql-connector-python python-dotenv python-telegram-bot`
+`pip install mysql-connector-python python-dotenv python-telegram-bot` For webhook strategy (not needed for polling strategy):
+`pip install flask`

 ## Set env variables
 Copy .env_sample to .env and fill in the variables